apollographql/router/.changesets/fix_tninesling_cost_result_filtering.md

 ### Fix cost result filtering for custom metrics ([PR #5838](https://github.com/apollographql/router/pull/5838))

-Fix filtering for custom metrics that use demand control cost information in their conditions.
-This allows a telemetry config such as:
+The router can now filter for custom metrics that use demand control cost information in their conditions.
+This allows a telemetry config such as the following:

 ```yaml
 telemetry: